 by Tommy Hough

-We're fortunate to call a number of local policy professionals members of San Diego County Democrats for Environmental Action, and we believe in the power of city governments to work together with neighboring municipalities to find common ground on shared goals and funding needs.
+We're fortunate to have a number of local policy professionals members of San Diego County Democrats for Environmental Action, and we believe in the power of city governments to work together with neighboring municipalities to find common ground on shared goals and funding needs.

 While we believe the best way forward is by working together, we also recognize the need for overt, vocal leadership when expectations slacken, or when the resulting solution is less than desirable when considering our overall mission.

 As Democrats and environmentalists, we're not opposed to institutions or the potential for collective goals among communities.
 There is significant strength there.
 But we also recognize having quality leadership on multi-jurisdictional boards sometimes means having to first win majorities in communities where leaders don't share our vision of a cleaner, greener, more livable San Diego County.

 Not every measure or initiative is equal, and each one must be considered with care.
 That's why I'd like to detail some of our reasons for opposing the SANDAG ballot measure, particularly in light of the substantive, nuanced conversation between labor attorney Ricardo Ochoa and Circulate San Diego policy counsel Colin Parent during the latter half of our July club meeting.

 Essentially, SANDAG is proposing a measure to charge a 40-year half-cent sales tax to fund a variety of transportation projects.
 There's plenty of good that may come from this plan, especially with the kind of money being proposed.
 But being a countywide entity, some SANDAG municipalities will undoubtedly gain more from the deal than others.
 On that same note, some communities stand to lose more than others too.